Skip to content

 3. Ability to work with a client brief

-Illustrators are expected to work within a brief, in which they are given the concept, style and a deadline.
+Illustrators are expected to work within a brief, in which they are given the concept, style, and deadline.
 A good digital painter knows how to deliver to the expectations of the client/employer on brief and on time.

 4. Good communication

-Alongside your creative talents, you need to have excellent social skills.
+Alongside your creative talents, you need to have excellent communication skills.

 5. Storytelling